GiovineItalia/Gadfly.jl/doc/themes.md

   * `panel_opacity`: Opacity of the plot background panel.
 (Float in [0.0, 1.0])
   * `panel_stroke`: Border color of the main plot panel.
 (ColorValue or Nothing)
+  * `background_color`: Background color for the entire plot.
+If nothing, no background.
+(ColorValue or Nothing)
   * `grid_color`: Color of grid lines.
 (ColorValue or Nothing)
   * `grid_color_focused`: In the D3 backend, mousing over the plot makes the grid lines emphasised by transitioning to this color.
 (ColorValue or Nothing)